wrattler/wrattler-design/data-store/data-store.md

 translation (to and from the common language) rather than between every possible pair of agents.

-A typical exisiting notebook, such as one created by Jupyter, comprises a series of “executable cells” of code, interspersed with formatted text and output such as charts.
+A typical existing notebook, such as one created by Jupyter, comprises a series of “executable cells” of code, interspersed with formatted text and output such as charts.
 These cells are not independent but are typically steps in a larger piece of analysis; there is therefore the question of how state is maintained